Mueller Co.: History

+2021 Mueller Co.
+Shooting

+On June 15, 2021 at 2:22 AM, an employee at the Mueller Co. plant in Albertville, Alabama walked into the plant armed with a handgun and opened fire on an unknown number of people.
+At 2:30 AM, emergency services received the first call of the shooting.
+At approximately 2:32 AM, first responders began arriving on scene.
+By 2:35 AM, police had made entry into the plant searching for the shooter, and began evacuating employees.
+Authorities discovered 4 victims in different parts of the plant and immediately began performing cardiopulmonary resuscitation (CPR) and other life saving measures on the victims.
+At 2:53 AM, an ambulance arrived and transported one victim to hospital, and another one half an hour later.
+The two other victims were fatally wounded and died on scene.
+Police initially thought that it was still an active shooter situation for half an hour before they realized the shooter was no longer in the plant.
+At approximately 6:00 AM, police located the suspect's body in neighboring Guntersville, Alabama, having died by suicide.
+The investigation is still ongoing and a motive for the attack has not been established.

 Acquisitions and mergers

 In 1923, Mueller Co. acquired the National Casting Company and established the Mueller Iron Foundry Company.
 The iron foundry became part of Mueller Co. in 1928, and continued operation until the mid-1950s.
 Mueller Co. acquired Chattanooga, Tennessee-based Columbia Iron Works, a manufacturer of fire hydrants and gate valves, in 1933, later changing the outfit's brand name to Mueller in 1955.
 Mueller still manufactures gate valves at this location, but the fire hydrant manufacturing operation was moved to Albertville, Alabama in 1975, earning the town the moniker "Fire Hydrant Capital of the World" in 1991.
 In 1965, Mueller Co. bought the Los Angeles-based Adams Clamp Company and moved its production operations first to Decatur, Illinois, and later to its current location in Cleveland, Tennessee.
 In 1988, Mueller Co. acquired Hersey-Sparling Meter Company, which began operating under its former name, Hersey Meters, until it was merged with Arkion Systems in 2009 and became known as Mueller Systems.
 In 1996, Henry Pratt Company, a manufacturer of butterfly and other specialty valves, and James Jones Company became subsidiaries of Mueller Co.
 Pratt subsequently acquired several companies between 2001 and 2003, including Hydro Gate and Milliken Valve, among others.
 The leak detection company, Echologics, and Hydro Guard, a brand of water line flushing systems, are Mueller Co.'s most recent acquisitions; they both became divisions of the company in 2011.